-So, Italy is the next destination on your list and spring is when you want to go.
+Spring is a wonderful time to visit Italy.
 In the land of la dolce vita, spring makes its first appearance in March and reaches full bloom in April through to May.
 As the remnants of winter melt away, the colours of spring add to the beauty of the Italian streets.
-We’re here to give you the lowdown on what you can expect on your trip to Italy in spring!
+We’re here to answer your questions and give you the lowdown on what you can expect on your trip to Italy in spring!

 March (High 16°C, Low 6°C)